jcreek/MupBot/README.md

 You should fork this project and submit Pull Requests with your changes, ready to be code reviewed and merged into this project.

+If you want to test this code you will need to contact jcreek to get the `elasticsearch_address` and `token` needed in `config.json`.
+These must not be shared online or committed to the repo.

 ## Add a command

 To add a command, edit the `commands.js` file.